-- (i) The term "regulatory agency" means the Department of Financial Protection and Innovation, the Department of Insurance, the Bureau of Real Estate, and agencies of the United States or of any other state responsible for regulating financial institutions. - SEC.
-2. Section 1798.16 of the Civil Code is amended to read: 1798.16. (a) Whenever an agency collects personal information, the agency shall maintain the source or sources of the information, unless the source is the data subject or he or she has received a copy of the source document, including, but not limited to, the name of any source who is an individual acting in his or her their own private or individual capacity.
-If the source is an agency, governmental entity branch of the federal government, or other organization, such as a corporation or association, this requirement can be met by maintaining the name of the agency, governmental entity, branch of the federal government, or organization, as long as the smallest reasonably identifiable unit of that agency, governmental entity, branch of the federal government, or organization is named. - (b) On or after July 1, 2001, unless otherwise authorized by the Department of Information Technology pursuant to Executive Order D-3-99, whenever an agency electronically collects personal information, as defined by Section 11015.5 of the Government

-Code, the agency shall retain the source or sources or any intermediate form of the information, if either are created or possessed by the agency, unless the source is the data subject that has requested that the information be discarded or the data subject has received a copy of the source document.

-- (c) The agency shall maintain the source or sources of the information in a readily accessible form so as to be able to provide it to the data subject when they inspect any record pursuant to Section 1798.34.
+- (k) The term "neural data" means information that is generated by measuring the activity of an individual's central or peripheral nervous system, and that is not inferred from nonneural information. - SEC.
+2. Section 1798.16 of the Civil Code is amended to read: 1798.16. (a) Whenever an agency collects personal information, the agency shall maintain the source or sources of the information, unless the source is the data subject or has received a copy of the source document, including, but not limited to, the name of any source who is an individual acting in their own private or individual capacity.
+If the source is an agency, branch of the federal government, or other organization, such as a corporation or association, this requirement can be met by maintaining the name of the agency, branch of the federal government, or organization, as long as the smallest reasonably identifiable unit of that agency, branch of the federal government, or organization is named. - (b) On or after July 1, 2001, unless otherwise authorized by the Department of Information Technology pursuant to Executive Order D-3-99, whenever an agency electronically collects personal information, as defined by Section 11015.5 of the Government Code, the agency shall retain the source or sources or any intermediate form of the information, if either are created or possessed by the agency, unless the source is the data subject that has requested that the information be discarded or the data subject has received a copy of the source document. - (c) The agency shall maintain the source or sources of the information in a readily accessible form so as to be able to provide it to the data subject when they inspect any record pursuant to Section 1798.34.
 This section shall not apply if the source or sources are exempt from disclosure under the provisions of this chapter. - SEC.
 3. Section 1798.17 of the Civil Code is amended to read: 1798.17.
 Each agency shall provide on or with any form used to collect personal information from individuals the notice specified in this section.
-When contact with the individual is of a regularly recurring nature, an initial notice followed by a periodic notice of not more than one-year intervals shall satisfy this requirement.
-This requirement is also satisfied by notification to individuals of the availability of the notice in annual tax-related pamphlets or booklets provided for them.
-The notice shall include all of the following: - (a) The name of the agency and the division within the agency that is requesting the information. - (b) The title, business address, and telephone number of the agency official who is responsible for the system of records and who shall, upon request, inform an individual regarding the location of his or her the individual's records and the categories of any persons who use the information in those records. - (c) The authority, whether granted by statute, regulation, or executive order which authorizes the maintenance of the information. - (d) With respect to each item of information, whether submission of such information is mandatory or voluntary. - (e) The consequences, if any, of not providing all or any part of the requested information. - (f) The principal purpose or purposes within the agency for which the information is to be used. - (g) Any known or foreseeable disclosures which may be made of the information pursuant to subdivision (e) or (f) of Section 1798.24.

-(h) The individual's right of access to records containing personal information which are maintained by the agency.
+When contact with the individual is of a regularly

+1 recurring nature, an initial notice followed by a periodic notice of

+- 2 not more than one-year intervals shall satisfy this requirement. - 3 This requirement is also satisfied by notification to individuals of - 4 the availability of the notice in annual tax-related pamphlets or - 5 booklets provided for them.
+The notice shall include all of the 6 following: - (a) The name of the agency and the division within the agency that is requesting the information. - (b) The title, business address, and telephone number of the agency official who is responsible for the records and who shall, upon request, inform an individual regarding the location of the individual's records and the categories of any persons who use the information in those records. - (c) The authority, whether granted by statute, regulation, or executive order which authorizes the maintenance of the information. - (d) With respect to each item of information, whether submission of such information is mandatory or voluntary. - (e) The consequences, if any, of not providing all or any part of the requested information. - (f) The purpose or purposes within the agency for which the information is to be used. - (g) Any known or foreseeable disclosures which may be made of the information pursuant to subdivision (e) or (f) of Section 1798.24. - (h) The individual's right of access to records containing personal information which are maintained by the agency.